pmukerji/jruby-serialport/README.md

 num_bytes_to_read = 5

-serial_port.read num_bytes # returns message or whatever could be read before timeout was reached
+serial_port.read num_bytes_to_read # returns message or whatever could be read before timeout was reached

 ```

 ## Tests

-There are currently no tests written for this library.
+There are currently only a few tests written for this library.
 Please add some!